temperandforge/TF-Coding-Challenge/README.md

 1. Fork this repository
 2. Clone your fork locally
 3. Study the Figma design carefully
-4. Implement DRY principles in your solution using components and utility classes
+4. Implement your solution using components, utility classes, and DRY code.
    - Style your components in `assets/css/styles.css`
    - Create a component-based structure in `components/`
    - Optionally, add JavaScript functionality in `assets/js/main.js`